ekarlsn/coding-challenge/README.md

 ![Playing Gomoku](assets/gomoku.gif)

-A 3 player game of Gomoku (5 in a row)
+A 3 player game of Gomoku (5 in a row).
+3 rounds are played.

 ## How to set up a challenge